The Marketplace at Steamtown: 2010s

 The Bon-Ton closed after the lease expired on January 31, 2014, after 13 years in the mall.
 They had also leased an additional 10000 sqft over two stores on the mall's first floor.
-American Eagle and ATOS Chicken & Waffles also closed.
+American Eagle Outfitters and ATOS Chicken & Waffles also closed.
 A replacement store had shown interest, but was delayed due to the foreclosure.
 No new anchor was in negotiations to replace The Bon-Ton according to Al Boscov.
 After the foreclosure announcement, As Seen on TV, Cinnabon/Carvel, and Steamtown Pub and Grill also closed.
 After the sheriff's sale, Express closed in August 2014.
 Jones Lang LaSalle managed the mall from 2012 until 2014.
 Part of the parking deck near the former Bon-Ton store had to be closed in 2014 due to degradation.
 Overall parking was not affected due to the parking garage underneath the mall and the parking deck near Boscov's.
 Repairs for the parking garages were estimated at $10 million.
 The Steamtown 8 Cinemas (Marquee Cinemas) did not generate enough revenue to afford the conversion to digital projectors.
 Operator Marquee did not renew its lease at the end of 2014.
 Abercrombie & Fitch and Hollister closed in December 2014.
 Due to the foreclosure and sheriff's sale, The Mall at Steamtown's vacancy is at 75%.
 Lids and Nathan's Hot Dogs closed in January 2015.
 The mall considered ending the parking program in January 2015, but kept it active.
-The Bodywork Store and f.y.e. closed in May 2015.
+The Bodywork Store (which reincarnated into Chi Body later on] and f.y.e. closed in May 2015.
 According to Al Boscov, many stores left under the terms of their lease due to the mall only having one remaining anchor store.